 - Legendary trumpeter and world musician Jon Hassell plays on "Standing on the Corner of the Third World".

 - Oleta Adams sings guest vocals on "Woman in Chains", "Badman's Song", and "Me and My Big Ideas", as well as some live versions of "I Believe" (see Going to California for one example).
 She also plays piano on "Badman's Song" and "Standing on the Corner of the Third World".
 Orzabal and Smith are basically responsible for discovering her.

 - Information on most of the band members apart from Orzabal and Smith can be found here, although it looks like it hasn't been updated since shortly after the release of Everybody Loves a Happy Ending.

-- Take Over the World: Everybody Wants to Rule the World", which is about the Cold War.
+- Take Over the World: "Everybody Wants to Rule the World", which is about the Cold War.

-- Take That:
+- Take That!:

-- "Fish Out of Water" from Elemental is a Take That at Curt Smith, who later responded with "Sun King," from his Mayfield album.
+- "Fish Out of Water" from Elemental is a Take That! at Curt Smith, who later responded with "Sun King" from his Mayfield album.

 - Uncommon Time:

 - "Tears Roll Down" is mostly in 7/8.
 One of the riffs from this song reappears in "Laid So Low (Tears Roll Down)" for brief periods, but it's used as a polyrhythm and the song is in 4/4.

 - The chorus of "Ladybird" jumps all over the place (if you're wondering, the exact pattern is two bars of 5/8, one bar of 9/8, two bars of 5/8, then one bar of 6/8).
 The rest of the song is in standard 6/8.